• Skip to primary navigation

 The Atlantic Coast Pipeline, a 600-mile line that will transport natural gas from West Virginia to where it’s needed in Virginia and eastern North Carolina, is more important now than ever.
 Communities across Hampton Roads, Virginia and eastern North Carolina are experiencing chronic shortages of natural gas.
 The region urgently needs new infrastructure to support the U.S. military, manufacturing, home heating and cleaner electricity as we move away from coal generation.

-Topics: Featured, Power / Energy
+Topics: Power / Energy

 Dominion Power, Duke Energy, natural gas